fosskers/aura/README.md

 | Spanish    | Alejandro Gómez and Sergio Conde                |
 | Swedish    | Fredrik Haikarainen and Daniel Beecham          |

-Aura's logo is thanks to [Cristiano Vitorino](https://github.com/cristianovitorino).
+Aura's logo is thanks to the designer [Atra](https://github.com/estatra).

 # The `aur` Haskell Library